galantelab/fredy/README.md

 <!-- RUNNING -->
 ## Running
-To run the pipeline you will need STAR-aligned bam (or longSTAR for long reads) and filtered for q 255 reads and their fastq.
+To run the pipeline you will need STAR-aligned bam (or longSTAR for long reads) and filtered for q255 reads and their fastq.
+To execute this filter in the bam file you must use this command:

+`samtools view -h -b -q 255 <bam-file> -o <output-name>`

 ### String
-This subcommand uses the Stringtie 2 tool (Kovaka et al., 2019) to assembly the transcriptome of your project or sample.
-In this step it will process all bams (which should be in input/) individually generating gtfs for each one that will be located in output_str/ and then merge them all into a single annotation file that will be in output/<project>.merge.gtf
+The transcriptome of your project or sample can be assembled using the StringTie 2 tool (Kovaka et al., 2019) through the use of a specific subcommand.
+During this process, the tool will independently process each bam file, creating individual gtfs for each one.
+These gtfs will be stored in the output_str/ directory.
+Following this, the generated gtfs will be merged into a single annotation file that will be located in the output/ directory and named $project.merge.gtf.
+This final annotation file will contain the comprehensive transcriptome assembly for your project or sample.

 It is recommended for this step 8 threads.

 **Example**